SoftwareAG/c8y-docs/content/concepts/tenant-hierarchy-bundle/comparison.md

 <tbody>
 <tr>
 <td style="text-align:left">Adding a new customer is achieved by expanding your asset hierarchy and creating the respective user accounts for the customer with access to the newly created parts of the hierarchy.</td>
-<td style="text-align:left">Adding a new customer is achieved by creating a new sub-tenant from your own tenant.
+<td style="text-align:left">Adding a new customer is achieved by creating a new subtenant from your own tenant.
 During the tenant creation you can automatically create the first user for the customer which will get admin permissions.</td>
 </tr>
 </tbody>
 </table>